An Energy-Based Prior for Generative Saliency: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we study the generative modeling and learning of vision transformers in the context of RGB and RGB-D salient object detection.
-We start by defining a conditional probability distribution of saliency maps given an input image by a top-down latent variable generative framework, in which the non-linear mapping from image domain to saliency domain is parameterized by a saliency generation network and the prior distribution of the low-dimensional latent space is represented by a trainable energy-based model.
+In this paper, we study generative modeling and learning of RGB and RGB-D salient object detection.
+We start by defining a conditional probability distribution of saliency maps given an input image by a top-down latent variable generative framework, in which the non-linear mapping from image domain to saliency domain is parameterized by a vision transformer network and the prior distribution of the low-dimensional latent space is represented by a trainable energy-based model.
 Instead of using amortized inference and sampling strategies, we learn the model by the MCMC-based maximum likelihood, where the Langevin sampling is used to evaluate the intractable posterior and prior distributions of the latent variables for calculating the learning gradients of the model parameters.
 With the informative energy-based prior and the expressive top-down vision transformer network, our model can achieve both accurate predictions and meaningful uncertainty maps that are consistent with the human perception.
-We apply the EBM prior to three widely studied generative models, namely GAN \cite{GAN_nips}, VAE \cite{vae_bayes_kumar} and ABP \cite{abp}, leading to three EBM prior based new generative models (EGAN, EVAE and EABP).
-To extensively analyse the superiority of the proposed framework, we construct the proposed generative models with both two CNN backbones and one transformer backbone.
+We further propose two variants of the EBM prior-based generative framework: VAE-based and GAN-based generative saliency models using EBM as a prior.
+To extensively analyze the superiority of the proposed generative framework, we conduct a series of experiments for an ablation study.
 We also apply our frameworks to existing SOTA deterministic saliency detection models to further verify the generalization ability of our frameworks.